SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="knnnew"></a>
 # **knnnew**
-> NearestNeighborsResults knnnew(deploymentName, knnName, body)
+> NearestNeighborsResults knnnew(deploymentName, versionName, knnName, body)

 Run a k nearest neighbors search on a NEW data point